ninject/Ninject.Extensions.BbvEventBroker/ReadMe.txt

 In this case if parents component1 fires an event it will be receives by parent1.component2 but not parent2.component2 or parent2.component1

+Forthermore its possible to inject the event broker to the created instances in case you to do something more special.
+Therefore create a parameter that has the same name as the event broker.
+The name is case insensitive.
+The name of the global event broker is GlobalEventBroker.